Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Budgeting for Elderly Parents or Loved Ones

-By Alene Laney · June 30, 2022 · 7 minute read
+By Alene Laney.
+June 24, 2024 · 7 minute read

 Budgeting for Elderly Parents or Loved Ones

 At some point, you may need to become involved with your aging parents’ care, which may include immersing yourself in your parents’ finances.
-Taking over elderly parents’ finances can be a sensitive issue that needs to be undertaken with a great deal of care, patience, and regular (clear and honest) communication.
+Taking over elderly parents’ finances can be a sensitive issue that needs to be done with a great deal of care, patience, and regular (clear and honest) communication.

 Tips for Budgeting for an Elderly Parent